bbauska/UC-Davis-JS-Basics/readme.md

 friend or relative has to take medications each day and perhaps they have a box that looks like the image here on your screen where you have different containers that are going to hold different pills for the week.
-Frequently in JavaScript, we have to deal with groups of things.
+Frequently in JavaScript, we have to deal with groups of things.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 75. working with groups (52) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">